 - Parking Lot.
 The parking lot becomes a safety concern when there is snow or ice on the ground.
 We use a snow removal service when the accumulation is two inches or more.
 The staff arrives early to shovel and apply de-icer as needed.

 - Perimeter.
 Along the perimeter of the property, the grass is cut relatively short to discourage snakes and rodents.
-Bait stations to control rats, mice, and termites are serviced quarterly.
+Bait stations to termites are serviced quarterly.
 Flying insect traps to control wasps, hornets, and yellow jackets are serviced regularly from late Spring through early Fall.

 - Classrooms are inspected by CDHS annually.